Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 PureCocoa is more than an investment: You also enable the protection of rare plants and animals in Bocas del Toro, Panama, a region which is considered to be a biological hotspot.
 Species that are particularly in need of protection are for example the Panamanian jaguar, the squirrel monkey and the cycad Zamia skinneri.

 By contrast, GreenAcacia includes already existing acacia plantations that are acquired and gradually converted into a forest by ForestFinance.
 Acacia trees improve the soil by aerating and enriching it with nutrients, enabling other tree species to grow.
-After the first thinnings and only about 12 years the first native tree species can be planted – the beginning of a mixed forest.
+After the first thinnings the first native tree species can be planted – the beginning of a mixed forest.

 Regardless of the product, the secondary forest that comes into existence through your investment will endure, even after the harvest.
 It becomes an important gene pool, provides new habitats for numerous animals and plants and contributes permanently to water and climate protection.